Wiz' Morris fined $25K for Game 3 altercation - Article - TSN

 Leafs Ice Chips: JVR unfazed by uncertain future

-The incident occurred with 9:33 remaining in the first quarter of the game, when Morris initiated a shoving match with Raptors forward OG Anunoby.
+Morris shoved official Ken Mauer aside when Morris and Toronto's OG Anunoby had to be separated after a near-fight that drew other players less than three minutes into the Wizards' 122-103 victory.

-The Wizards won Friday's game, but trail the best-of-seven series two games to one.
+The Wizards trail the Raptors two games to one in the best-of-seven series.

 In October, the brothers were acquitted by a Phoenix jury in an aggravated assault trial.
 They were on trial on charges that they helped three other people beat a man in January 2015 outside a high school basketball game.
 The twins played for the Phoenix Suns at the time.